anxkhn/Eleetcode-Addon-Extention/README.md

 ## Usage

-Once the extension is installed and loaded, simply click on the Eleetcode Addon Extension icon in your Chrome toolbar.
-This will automatically log you into Leetcode and fetch your solved questions, providing a seamless experience for practicing coding challenges.
-Please note that Eleetcode Addon Extension is intended to be used in conjunction with Eleetcode/ [Leetcode Importer](https://leetcode-importer.onrender.com).
+Once the extension is installed and loaded, simply visit EleetCode/ [Leetcode Importer](https://leetcode-importer.onrender.com) and click on 'Login with Extention".

+The extension will perform it's magic and load all your solved Leetcode problems.

 ## Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests through the [GitHub repository](https://github.com/anxkhn/Eleetcode-Addon-Extention).